Ett skepp kommer lastat med kakor!

 Swedish Military Heritage

-National Maritime Museums works with Swedish Military Heritage (SMHA).
+The Swedish National Maritime Museums works with Swedish Military Heritage (SMHA).
 This is a network of 25 state and state-supported museums located throughout the country.
 The purpose of the network is to document and preserve Sweden's military history with emphasis on the cold war.
 A small number of museums within the network specialize in older periods.

 Swedish Military Heritage is led and supported by both the National Swedish Museums of Military History (SFHM) and National Maritima Museums.
 It holds collaborative agreements with the National Association for Sweden's Military History Society's (RSMF) and the National Property Board (SFV).